KenSciResearch/fairMLHealth/README.md

 ## Connect with Us!
 This is a work in progress.
 By making this information as accessible as possible, we hope to promote an industry based on equity and empathy.
 But building that industry takes time, and it takes the support of the community.
-Please connect with us so that we can support each other to advance machine learning and heathcare!
+Please connect with us so that we can support each other to advance machine learning and healthcare!

 - For problems with the source code or documentation, please use GitHub's [Issue Tracker](https://github.com/KenSciResearch/fairMLHealth/issues).
 - Other comments, ideas, questions, and feedback are welcome through the [Discussion Page](https://github.com/KenSciResearch/fairMLHealth/discussions).